jaggerwang/zqc-app-demo/README.md

 # Zaiqiuchang app demo

-Zaiqiuchang is a mobile app developed using React Native(RN for short), both iOS and Android are supported.
-For business reasons, this open source project is just the lite version of the business one.
-Full feature app can be downloaded at [在球场](https://www.zaiqiuchang.com) , and you can see the full power of RN.
+[Zaiqiuchang(在球场)](https://www.zaiqiuchang.com) is a mobile app developed using react native, both iOS and Android are supported.
+This open source project is just the lite version of the app.
+You can install the full version to see the power of react native.

 ### Screenshots